k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

     A Graphit file opens, containing a newly created Graphit node, which should be populated.

-2. Start with choosing, via a drop-down list, any of the below commands/functions (node types):
+2. Start with choosing, from the drop-down list, any of the below commands/functions (node types):

     ![](17_Graphit/images/commands_functions_node_types.png)